-The current Scottish Government route map suggests that remote working should remain the default position until at least Phase 3 however some tenant services, such as repairs and inspections, may require access to properties and closer contact with tenants.
-Some critical tenants services, such as emergency repairs, will have continued during lockdown and the guidance states that work carried out in people's homes, for example by tradespeople carrying out repairs and maintenance, can continue provided that the tradesperson is well and is not showing coronavirus symptoms
+The current Scottish Government route map suggests that remote working should remain the default position in Phase 3 however some tenant services, such as repairs and inspections, may require access to properties and closer contact with tenants.
+Some critical tenants services, such as emergency repairs, will have continued during lockdown and the guidance states that work carried out in people's homes, for example by tradespeople carrying out repairs and maintenance, can continue provided that the tradesperson is well and is not showing coronavirus symptoms and neither they nor any of their household are self-isolating.

-The Scottish Government updated its guidance for the construction sector on 22 June 2020 and confirmed that the sector could now move to Phase 3 of the re-start plan (steady state operation - where physical distancing can be maintained).
+The Scottish Government updated its guidance for the construction sector on 30 July 2020 and confirmed that the sector could now move to Phase 4 of the re-start plan (steady state operation - where physical distancing can be maintained).
 A further update was made on 15 July 2020 indicating the progression to Phase 4 of the restart plan (steady state - where physical distancing can be maintained and/or with PPE use).